Synix4Life/TikTakToe-against-AI/README.md

 ### Win against AI with temperature = 1

-Here is a quick guide on how to win against the AI with temperature = 1, since the AI strictly follows the ruleset.
+Here is a quick guide on how to win against the AI with temperature = 1 (if you start), since the AI strictly follows the ruleset.

 Here, 'X' represents your turn, 'O' enemies: